micrology/prsm/doc/help.md

 * **Background** Changes the colour of the background of the network pane.
 Click on the colour well to display possible colours.
 The default is white, but a black background can also be effective.
 * **Show legend** If the factor and link styles are given names (other than 'Sample'), the styles and their names will be shown in a panel at the left bottom of the network pane headed 'Legend', when this switch is ON.
 See the description of the [Factors tab](#factors-tab).
 * **Show drawing layer** Puts the network pane into drawing mode, so that background shapes, images and text can be added.
 See [Drawing Mode](#drawing-mode) for more details.
-* **Show pointers** When ON, the positions of other users' mouse pointers are shown in real time.
+* **Show other users** When ON, the positions of other users' mouse pointers are shown in real time.
 * **Show history** When ON, a panel displaying every change to a factor or link (adding a factor or link, editing it or deleting it) is shown.
 * **Show only neighbouring Factors** If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 1, 2, or 3 links away from the selected Factor(s).
 This is useful when one wants to focus on one part of a large network.
 * **Show only up or downstream Factors**  If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 'downstream' (i.e. linked to the selected Factor(s) by following links directed away from those Factor(s)), or those 'upstream' (i.e. linked to the selected Factor(s) by following links directed towards those Factor(s)).